-My first experience with homemade wine vinegar happened quite naturally.
+My first experience with homemade wine vinegar happened quite accidentally.
 Brad and I were about to bottle a batch of plum wine and discovered that we’d forgotten to put water in an airlock of one of the carboys!

 The wine definitely wasn’t off.
 It had no mold and it smelled fine.
 However, the color was much darker than the other 3 carboys of plum wine and the flavor was sour.
 Our wine had spontaneously turned into vinegar!